for the Social Credit

 That is why Social Credit would do what the present system is not doing.
 Without in any way disturbing the system of reward for work, it would distribute to every individual a periodical income, called a “social dividend” — an income tied to the individual as such, and not to employment.

-From this would stem freedom, the freedom for individuals to develop as human beings, without being constantly obliged to seek employment, to produce superfluous goods, or to make those things which serve to destroy, like in the war industry.
+From this would stem freedom, the freedom for individuals to develop as human beings, without being constantly obliged to seek employment, to produce superfluous goods, or to make those things which serve to destroy, as in the war industry.

 |Previous chapter - A Corrupted Monetary System||Next chapter - Should Money Claim Interest?|